hale042/2025-fall-CS370-team2/Code/code_notes.md

 This folder is for your project source code.

+10/13
-10/13 - RA
+RA
-    added a gui test to the github includes tab style organization of the interface also tried to build out some of the basic parts of the search interface
+ - added a gui test to the github
+ - includes tab style organization of the interface
+ - also tried to build out some of the basic parts of the search interface

 10/31 - planning
+R
-    we should try to have the ui done by the end of this sprint so we can focus on other things
+ - we should try to have the ui done by the end of this sprint so we can focus on other things

+R
-    R - I have and plan to work a bit on the UI today: the recipe page
+ - I have and plan to work a bit on the UI today:
+    - the recipe page
-            figure out scrollable panes
+        - figure out scrollable panes

-        fix the search page layout
+    - fix the search page layout
-            make elements fill the pane
+        - make elements fill the pane
-            shift everything so it is in the right spots(search bar on top, filters on left, results in the middle(?) of the screen)
+        - shift everything so it is in the right spots(search bar on top, filters on left, results in the middle(?) of the screen)

 11/12 - GUI
+R
-    R - made changes to the way the search tab was implemented so it works with the tab style ui made new TabFrameTemplate superclass for the tabs worked on the notes tab
+ - made changes to the way the search tab was implemented so it works with the tab style ui
+ - made new TabFrameTemplate superclass for the tabs
+ - worked on the notes tab

 11/12 - GUI
+R
-    R - worked on note tab(also a bit on the recipe tab the day prior) haven't been able to get the saveNote() function work; im having problems with checking if the note is already in the list of saved notes
+ - worked on note tab(also a bit on the recipe tab the day prior)
+     - haven't been able to get the saveNote() function work; im having problems with checking if the note is already in the list of saved notes

 11/17 - GUI
+R
-    R - basically done with the note tab just need to work with backend to make the interface
+ - basically done with the note tab
+     - just need to work with backend to make the interface

-        gonna try to work on the new recipe interface also gotta finish the recipe page
+     - gonna try to work on the new recipe interface
+     - also gotta finish the recipe page

 11/19 - GUI
+R
-    R - nearly done
+ - nearly done
-        just need to fix the layout/formatting of the recipe and new recipe tabs and make adjustments to their(? might just be new recipe) functions also need to get the interfaces set up
+     - just need to fix the layout/formatting of the recipe and new recipe tabs and make adjustments to their(? might just be new recipe) functions
+     - also need to get the interfaces set up

+11/20 - GUI
+R
+ - "recipe" and "new recipe" tabs
+     - fixed the formatting(styling? spacing) for the new recipe tab, and it has nigh full functionality. just waiting on the backend team to finish up so it can be fully integrated
+     - as for the recipe tab, maybe it should be changed a bit? but other than that it should be done